TCGV/blog/_posts/2021-04-20-protecting-against-semantic-attacks.md

 > https://domain.com/account/profile?id=982355

-If the web application isn't properly implementing a protection against this type of attack then its users data will be susceptible to leakage.
+If the web application isn't properly implementing a protection against this type of attack (i.e. checking the authenticated user is authorized to access resources) then its users data will be susceptible to leakage.
 The attacker could even make use of brute force for iterating a large number of "id" guesses and potentializing his outcome.

 Two valid countermeasures for minimizing risks in this situation are: